Go from trusted advisor to project hero by mastering the journey no homeowner wants to take.

 Follow Through.
 Be proactive after installation.
 Inquire 30 days after the new windows are installed how everything is working.
 Are there concerns?
 Great contractors have this part down pat, Hanson says.
 They know how friendly follow-up sparks referrals.

 As you pursue replacement window projects, keep these strategies in mind.
-For a free kit you can leave behind with your customers and in-depth guidance on navigating the replacement process, visit our replacement windows and doors page.
+For a free kit you can leave behind with your customers and in-depth guidance on navigating the replacement process, download our replacement guide for homeowners.